Rob-Mundy/p4-weddingapp/README.md

     + Drop the database:
       Navigate to the Elephant SQL dashboard, select the correct database, and click the reset button.
     + Re-configure project:
-      In the GitPod Terminal, run the commands ""python3 manage.py makemigrations"" and ""python3 manage.py migrate"" to remake migrations and setup the new database.
+      In the GitPod Terminal, run the commands "python3 manage.py makemigrations" and "python3 manage.py migrate" to remake migrations and set up the new database.
       Create a new superuser by running: "python manage.py createsuperuser".

 2. I faced a challenge in preventing the entry of duplicate guests due to the slug field that's added within the post method of the Guest object.
 Since the guest_name field is not unique, it was important to differentiate between multiple individuals with the same name in order to access the edit_guest page via the slug field.
 I ultimately decided to allow only a single instance of each guest name per user, with variations created as necessary.
 However, implementing guest_name validation prior to the slugfield validation proved difficult.
 To address this issue, I pre-populated the user on the AddGuestForm as a hidden field and incorporated the following constraints to the Guest model, which were then validated by Crispy Forms.: